 The inspiration was the hotel’s holiday video in which three Peninsula pages fashion a showman on the roof of the New York hotel and crown him with one of their caps.

-snowpage.
+For 27 hours spread over three days, Putra and a team of five pastry chefs labored over the snowpage.
 They brushed tempered white chocolate onto Styrofoam half-spheres layer by layer until it was an inch thick.
 “That strengthened it,” Putra says.
-Then each half was mated with its other half, piled high to create the body and sprayed with white chocolate.
+They mated each half with its other half, piled high to create the body.
+They sprayed everything with white chocolate.

 The tree-branch arms are fashioned from dark chocolate modeling paste and wired invisibly onto the body.
 The scarf was cut from white chocolate paste livened with red food coloring.